Breast cancer is an invasive cancer. The main cause of breast cancer is genetic mutation or damage to a person’s DNA.

 Axillary lymph node dissection: If a doctor finds cancer cells in the sentinel nodes, they may recommend removing several lymph nodes in the armpit.
-This can prevent the cancer from spreading.
+This can prevent cancer from spreading.

 A doctor may prescribe cytotoxic chemotherapy drugs to kill cancer cells if there is a high risk of recurrence or spread.
 When a person has chemotherapy after surgery, doctors call it adjuvant chemotherapy.

-Hormone blocking therapy may be the only option for people who are not suitable candidates for surgery, chemotherapy, or radiotherapy.
+Hormone-blocking therapy may be the only option for people who are not suitable candidates for surgery, chemotherapy, or radiotherapy.

-Examples of hormone blocking therapy medications may include:
+Examples of hormone-blocking medications may include:

 - aromatase inhibitors